eamonwhiter73/IOSObjCWebSockets/readme.md

 <h3>Final Notes:</h3>

 I would start out with the above configuration, and tweak it if neccessary - you shouldn't need to reconfigure much, and you can reference the NodeJS documentation mentioned above to help.
 The main trouble with figuring this out was getting the certificates right (with all the restrictions) so that the connection would even happen.
-I commented the code thoroughly, I hope this helps!
+You will also need to create a client certificate for for your iPhone.
+To get it onto your iPhone, email it to yourself in the form that it is created in, then on your iPhone, open the email with your iPhone's apple mail client (might not work with any other mail client), then tap to download, tap to install.
+Then follow the instructions for installing the certificate.
+I commented the code thoroughly.
+I hope this helps!